-Second, the underlying drivers of this evolution in China-US relations are actually reforms inside China—while the closeness or distance between the two countries depends to a large extent on the two sides’ judgements of the world’s future.
+Second, the underlying force driving the evolution of China-US relations is actually China’s internal reform — meanwhile, whether ties are close or distant is largely based on the two sides’ judgements of the world’s future.
 The bilateral relationship is shaped jointly by the two countries in an interactive process.
 Generally speaking, given their different overall national strengths and positions in the international system, the US has the initiative in the evolving relationship with China.
 Nonetheless, at a deeper level, two factors dominate this evolution: first, reforms inside China.
-A historical review of China-US relations suggests that a series of major Chinese reforms in the 20th century produced profound transformations, such as the 1911 Revolution, the May 4th Movement, the War of Resistance against Japanese Aggression, the Communist Party victory, the Sino-Soviet Split, and start of reform and opening up at the end of the 1970s.
-Second, a deeper analysis reveals that their respective views of the future to a large extent determine whether and to what extent they are close to each other.
-Changing views in this regard have provoked policy readjustments in both countries.
+A historical review of China-US relations suggests that a series of major Chinese reforms and upheavals in the twentieth century produced profound transformations.
+These included the 1911 Revolution, the May 4th Movement, World War II, the Communist Party’s victory in the Chinese Civil War, the Sino-Soviet Split, and the start of reform and opening up at the end of the 1970s.
+Second, a deeper analysis reveals that the two countries’ changing views of the future have prompted policy readjustments.
 In studies and discussions of China-US relations, much attention is paid to whether they have shared or opposing interests.
-For large countries like China or the US, the give and take of interests is to a great extent based on its judgement on the future course of the world.
-In this fashion, finding common ground on what form the future will take is of particular importance for the stability of China-US relations.
+For major countries like China or the US, the give and take of interests is to a great extent based on judging the future course of world events.
+In this fashion, finding common ground on what form the future will take is of paramount importance for the stability of China-US relations.

 III.
 Four new factors influencing China-US relations

-Third, structural contradictions have already appeared between China and the US as the two countries are already in a situation of comprehensive competition, with the old foundations for mutual trust no long existing.
-Since the establishment of diplomatic ties, the large gap in the two countries’ overall national strength provided the basis for mutual trust, as China and the US shared security needs and economic complementarity.
-However, with China’s rapid development, a situation of comprehensive competition has gradually emerged in recent years.
-The speed of this change has surprised many people, but it is actually something that China and the US would have had to face sooner or later.
-Now the question arises: where is this competition going?
-Will it become vicious and lead to societal decoupling or even confrontation?
-Or is it still possible to develop fair competition while continuing cooperation?
-The desired outcome is clear: we must avoid the former situation and strive for the latter.
+Third, structural contradictions have already appeared between China and the US as the two countries have already entered a state of comprehensive competition, with the old foundations for mutual trust no longer existing.
+Since the establishment of diplomatic ties, the large gap between the two countries’ overall national strength provided the basis for mutual trust, along with shared security needs and economic complementarity.
+However, with China’s rapid development, comprehensive competition has gradually emerged in recent years.
+The speed of this change has surprised many, but it is actually an outcome that China and the US would have had to face sooner or later.
+Now new questions arise: where is this competition going?
+Will it lead to societal decoupling and even vicious confrontation?
+Or is it still possible to shift towards fair competition alongside continuing cooperation?
+The desirable outcome is clear: we must avoid the former and strive for the latter.